• Skip to primary navigation

 stirring an extremely thick dark hot chocolate in a cup next to a bowl of whipped cream

-Parisian hot chocolate so thick, the spoon can almost stay upright - at Vérot Dodat
+Wonderful Parisian thick hot chocolate - at Vérot Dodat (alas now closed)

-My tip: To ask for a doggy bag, just politely ask,
+My tip: If it's too rich, don't leave it.
+To ask for a doggy bag, just politely ask,

 "à emporter, s'il vous plaît."